Did you run out of ideas and inspiration, and now you don’t know what to photograph?

 1. Discover Reflections

 As a bonus, go out after a rain.
-You’ll find reflections everywhere; moreover, the light right after the storm is often dramatic.
+You’ll find reflections everywhere; moreover, the light right after the storm is often dramatic, making your photos a lot more interesting.

 2. Frame Your Main Subjects

-To frame your subjects, place something, anything, around and in front of the lens.
+To frame your subjects, place something, anything, in front of the lens.
+Of course, you don’t want block the view.

-Your frame will appear blurry, while the subjects will remain in focus.
+This way the foreground will appear blurry, while the main subject will remain in focus.

 3. Photograph Silhouettes